qbx2/declrest/README.md

 Also, string-formatting is also supported using `str.format()` syntax in python.
 Supported keys are the names of parameters passed to the function and keys in `params`.

-Please check out test.py for more usage.
+Please check out for test.py for more usage.

 ## Todo list
 - Support for sequenced query/body. ex) filename[]=..&filename[]=..
 - Support for asyncio
 - Add tests
 - Add details to README.md
+- Add docs

 ## Contribution